rixx/books.rixx.de/data/reviews/terry-pratchett/night-watch/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
+- book: terry-pratchett/thud
+  text: The next Watch book.
+- book: terry-pratchett/the-fifth-elephant
+  text: The previous Watch book.
 - book: terry-pratchett/the-amazing-maurice-and-his-educated-rodents
-  text: The previous book in the series.
+  text: The previous Discworld book.
 - book: terry-pratchett/the-wee-free-men
-  text: The next book in the series.
+  text: The next Discworld book.
 - book: terry-pratchett/the-color-of-magic
-  text: The first book in the series.
+  text: The first Discworld book.
 review:
   date_read:
   - 2005-02-01
   rating: 5
 ---
+Easily the best Watch book, and up among my favourite Pratchett books.
+Vimes goes back in time, now that he has cleaned up his act (somewhat), and meats Young Vimes.
+There's a lot about growing up, and a lot about growing old, and some things about revolutions and principles and not killing the people who try to kill you.
+Something something more civilised age?